sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 *  :ref:`Text Input` and Text Input with Hints and Feedback

-Blank common problems do not provide an example problem, but they also open in the simple editor by default.
+Blank common problems also open in the simple editor but they do not provide a template.

 ==========================
 Adding Markdown Formatting